FernandoDoreto/my-first-repo/README.md

 # README file from student to deliver Milestone project

+## Project Purpose
+* In this project, you'll build a Data Web App to ....

 ## Business Requirements
-* xxxxx
-* xxxxx
-* xxxxxxx
+* 1- We are interested to (know ....)
+* 2 -We are interested to (predict ...)
+* 3 - We want to analyze (how we ...)
+* 4 - We also want (.....)

 ## Assessment Criteria
 ### LO35 - 35.2
-* ML Task 1: Regression - mapped to Business Requirement 1 - xxxxx
+* ML Task 1: Regression - mapped to Business Requirement 1 - describe what this ML task is doing specifically (ex.: predicting churn levels, recommending personalized product)
-* ML Task 2: Classification - mapped to Business Requirement 2 - xxxx
+* ML Task 2: Classification - mapped to Business Requirement 2 - describe what this ML task is doing specifically

 ### LO35 - 35.3
-* Regression1 - Business Requirement 1 - Linear Model showed better performance (R2) than RandomForest and Decision Tree
+* Reg1_BR1: Regression task related to Business Requirement 1 - Linear Model showed better performance (R2) than RandomForest and Decision Tree
-* Classification - Business Requirement 1 - Logistic Regression showed better performance (Recall) than RandomForest and Decision Tree
+* Clf1_BR2: Binary Classifier related to Business Requirement 2 - Logistic Regression showed better performance (Recall) than RandomForest and Decision Tree

+### LO35 - 35.4
+* Stakeholders:
+* Team Structure and role
+* End users

 ### LO36 - 36.1
 * Business Requirement 1